 It’s never been easier to create images or record sounds.
 From phones to drones, more and more types of audiovisual equipment are available than ever before.
 And more audiovisual material is being created every day.
 YouTube reports that in May 2019 more than 500 hours of material are being uploaded to the site every minute.
 Which all means more potential need for audiovisual archiving.

 What should happen to all that material in the future?
 Much of it may be ephemeral and of little value outside the personal sphere.
 However, a lot may well have relevance to the broader community and cultural heritage more generally.
 This is a question that the audiovisual industry is wrestling with.
-Given the increasing use of digital technology to record our lives, how do we decide what to preserve?
+Given the increasing use of digital technology to record our lives, how do we decide what to preserve when it comes to preserving cultural heritage?

 Why preserve cultural artefacts with audiovisual archiving?